 The biggest cities in Galapagos are Puerto Ayora and Puerto Baquerizo Moreno.
 The archipelago is massive, and 98% of this is national park area while roughly 3% is dedicated to those few inhabited areas that are located throughout the archipelago (4 in total).
-The word “city” in this context is more of a misnomer given that that these are probably best regarded more adequately as small port towns.
-In this blog, we invite you to check out two of the best developed cities in the archipelago, informing you a little bit about them.
+The word “city” in this context is more of a misnomer given that these are probably best regarded more adequately as small port towns.
+In this blog, we invite you to check out two of the best-developed cities in the archipelago, informing you a little bit about them.

 Puerto Ayora has a relatively new hospital (which was constructed back in 2006) that has the archipelago’s only hyperbaric chamber.

 Puerto Ayora’s “boardwalk” runs the gamut of the aptly-named Charles Darwin Avenue, which starts at the docks (from which you can transfer across a small patch of the bay to the Finch Bay Galapagos Hotel) and runs all the way along Academy Bay to the Charles Darwin Research Station.
 There are several attractions, passing creatures and places to check out along the way, one of which is the Fish Market of Santa Cruz Island.

 One of the biggest nearby highlights of Puerto Ayora is Tortuga Bay – one of the world’s top ten beaches!
 It is here that visitors can check out a number of iconic species such as marine iguanas, birds, crabs, and the plethora of mangroves that sometimes serve as a cover for living treasures such as the giant tortoise or white tip reef sharks.